-The 2014 Building and Site capital projects fund includes capital project activities funded with bonds issued after May 1, 1994.
+The 2020 Building and Site and 2014 Building and Site capital projects funds include capital project activities funded with bonds issued after May 1, 1994.
 For these capital projects, the School District has complied with the applicable provisions of §1351a of the State of Michigan's School Code.